 17.155.040 Change to another nonconforming use.

-The change of a nonconforming use to another type of a nonconforming use shall be conditionally permitted, as provided in LCC 17.160.020-.030.
-The change of nonconforming use shall be approved if it is consistent with the applicable zoning regulations, except the use restrictions, and complies with LCC 17.160.030(2) to (6), providing such change does not require the provision of water and sewer utility services at a level greater than that currently available to the subject property, and that the new nonconforming use does not result in greater impacts upon surrounding properties than did the original nonconforming use.
+The change of a nonconforming use to another type of a nonconforming use shall be processed as a Type III application per LCC 17,05.
+The change of nonconforming use shall be approved if it is consistent with the applicable zoning regulations, except the use restrictions, and complies with LCC 17.158, providing that such change does not require the provision of water and sewer utility services at a level greater than that currently available to the subject property, and that the new nonconforming use does not result in greater impacts upon surrounding properties than did the original nonconforming use.
 [Ord.
 1170B, 2000]

 17.155.050 Damage or destruction - rebuilding permitted.